olalemi/JD-induction--test/README.md

   A webpage that populates HTML 5 books using Google Books API

- ### Requirements met
+ ## Requirements met

-• Each book in the list should display the book cover, title, subtitle, all authors, number of pages and description.</br>
+• Each book in the list  displays the book cover, title, subtitle, all authors, number of pages and description.</br>
-• You should be able to select on a book anywhere on the page by clicking on them, it should be clear the user has made a selection, add a class of is-selected.</br>
+• You can select on a book anywhere on the page by clicking on them, it is  clear the user has made a selection with a blue highlight , and a class of  add a class of is-selected was dynamically added.</br>
-• You should be able to click on a selected book a second time to remove the class.</br>
+• You can to click on a selected book a second time to remove the class.</br>
 • Reloading the page should remember the state of the selected books.</br>
-• Use the last two books from the JSON array and display those in the 'Featured' books column only.</br>
+• The last two books are chosen from the JSON array and displayed  in the 'Featured' books column only.</br>
-• The book description should be a maximum of 140 characters</br>
+• The book description is a maximum of 140 characters</br>
+• No use of any CSS frameworks </br>
+• Cross-browser compatible </br>
+   • Tested on Mozilla firefox</br>
+   •  Tested on Safari</br>
+   •  Tested on Chrome</br>
+   • Tested on Microsoft Edge </br>
+•  CSS was used to display the mobile burger menu</br>
+•  The task was pushed  to a public repository and commit history was documented.</br>

 ##  Built with